FlexMeasures/flexmeasures/.github/PULL_REQUEST_TEMPLATE.md

 ## Further Improvements

-Potential improvements to be done in the same PR or follow up Issues/Discussions/PRs.
+Potential improvements to be done in the same PR or follow-up Issues/Discussions/PRs.

 ## Related Items